Prasanth-kumar-G/Prasanth-kumar-G/README.md

 - 👋 Hi, I’m @Prasanth-kumar-G
 - 👀 I’m interested in Developing
-- 🌱 I’m currently learning  MERN Specialization
+- 🌱 I’m currently working on MuleSoft
-- 💞️ I’m looking to collaborate on MERN
+- 💞️ I’m looking to collaborate on MuleSoft
 - 📫 How to reach me g.prasanth026@gmail.com

 <!---